 The PCCA, formed in July, had called for President Salva Kiir and his rival deputy, Riek Machar, to step down, accusing them of failing the people of South Sudan for a decade of war and fragile peace.

-Freedom House, in its 2021 Freedom in the World report, classified Africa’s youngest country as ‘not free’, with the country earning two out of a possible 100 points.
+Freedom House, in its 2021 Freedom in the World report, classified Africa’s youngest country as ‘not free’, with the country earning two points out of a possible 100.

 Freedom House also noted that the South Sudan government has adopted a hostile stance toward non-governmental organisations (NGO) and humanitarian operations have been consistently blocked.